InstituteforDiseaseModeling/EMOD/docs/dev-sft.rst

 Run on Windows using run_test.cmd
 ---------------------------------

 #.
-Generate a single config.json file from a base file and the parameter_overrides.json that contains (see :doc:`emod-generic:software-configuration-overlay` for instructions).
+Generate a single config.json file from a base file and the parameter_overrides.json that contains.
+    For instructions, see :doc:`emod-generic:software-configuration-overlay` for generic.

-..
-TODO :doc:`emodpy-hiv:emod/software-configuration-overlay` for HIV or :doc:`emodpy-malaria:emod/software-configuration-overlay` for malaria.
+    :doc:`emodpy-hiv:emod/software-configuration-overlay` for HIV, or
+    :doc:`emodpy-malaria:emod/software-configuration-overlay` for malaria.

 #.
 Navigate to the directory that contains your config.json file and other test files.